emnl/godist/README.md

 ### Distributing connections
 The incoming connections are distributed by hashing the ip and port.
 An ip and port will always get the same server handling its connection.

+## Build & Install
+Godist is exceptionally easy to build and install.
+Just clone the repo and execute one of the following commands.

+    $ go build

+Will get you a ./**godist** binary.

+    $ go install

+Installs the **godist** binary to your *GOPATH*/bin.

+    $ go run main.go

+Useful during debug.

 ## Contributing

 Pull requests, issues, and comments are greatly appreciated.